Laser Eye Surgery Costs

 For example, if you are in your 20s and wear contact lenses on a daily basis (we estimate the average cost at $45 per month), over the period of 15 years, you’ll spend $8,100.

-Or, let’s say you wear glasses and purchase a new pair of frames and lenses each year at an average of $500 per pair of glasses, over 15 years, you’ll spend $7,500.
+Or, let’s say you wear glasses and purchase two new pairs of frames and lenses each year at an average of $250 per pair of glasses, over 15 years, you’ll spend $7,500.